qgist/pluginmanager-qep/QEP.md

 The QGIS plugin manager should be *extended*, allowing it to interact with both `conda` and `pip`.
 It should be allowed to distribute QGIS Python plugins (a) in the existing, unchanged "legacy" QGIS Python plugin "package" format, (b) as conda packages and (c) pip-installable wheels and source distributions.
 QGIS on its own should not be a package manager except for "legacy" QGIS Python plugin packages.
 It simply is not within the scope of the QGIS project.
 QGIS should merely interact with existing infrastructure.
 The cross-plugin dependency mechanism within the QGIS Python plugin "package" format should be cleaned up.

-## Terminology
+## QGIS Plugin Management Terminology

-With respect to Python plugins, QGIS can do the following things at the moment:
+Concerning Python plugins, QGIS can do the following things at the moment:

 - **install**: A ZIP-file containing a Python module and a `metadata.txt` file are unpacked into a new folder underneath the QGIS Python plugins folder.
 Other QGIS Python plugins (cross-plugin dependencies) may be installed in the process, too.
 In the current code base, installing a QGIS Python plugin automatically triggers a hard-coded load-start sequence, i.e. QGIS Python plugins can not be silently installed in the background.
 - **uninstall**: A QGIS Python plugin's folder underneath the QGIS Python plugins folder is removed, i.e. deleted.